Andrew Ellicott: Survey work

 Ellicott stated in his letters that, although he was refused the original plan, he was familiar with L'Enfant's system and had many notes of the surveys that he had made himself.
 It is therefore possible that Ellicott recreated the plan.
 Ellicott's revisions realigned and straightened the diagonal Massachusetts Avenue, eliminated five short other radial avenues and added two others, removed several plazas and straightened the borders of the future Judiciary Square.

 As the conflicts grew between the contending parties shortly thereafter, President Washington dismissed L'Enfant.
 Ellicott gave the first version of his own plan to James Thakara and John Valance of Philadelphia, who engraved, printed and published it.
 This version, printed in March 1792, was the first Washington city plan that received wide circulation.

 After L'Enfant departed, Ellicott continued the city survey in accordance with his revised plan, several larger and more detailed versions of which were also engraved, published, printed and distributed.
 As a result, Ellicott's revisions became the basis for the capital city's future development.
-When he later quit the City of Washington project, Ellicott was relieved to escape the political pressures surrounding that venture.
+He left the City of Washington project in the summer of 1793, relieved to escape the political pressures surrounding that venture.

 In 1794, Ellicott accepted a commission from the Commonwealth of Pennsylvania to plan the city of Erie on the southeastern shore of Lake Erie, giving the Keystone State a future port on the Great Lakes and its increasing trade.
 He spent the next two years with this task, plotting a road from Reading, Pennsylvania, to Presqu'Isle, where the port city was to be built, and also supervising the construction of Fort Erie.

 In 1796, George Washington commissioned Ellicott as the U.S. representative on the commission for the survey of the southern border between the Spanish territories along the Gulf of Mexico coast in Florida and the United States as negotiated in the Treaty of San Lorenzo (also known as Treaty of Madrid) of 1795.
 Ellicott travelled with a military escort from Pittsburgh via the Ohio and Mississippi rivers and worked together with Spanish commissioners, despite many difficulties, for the next four years.
+Ellicott's assistants on the survey were his son Andrew Ellicott Jr. and David Gillespie.
+A Mississippian, possibly a descendant of Isaac Guion, hinted at some of the difficulties Ellicott had in the unfamiliar political and social climate of pre-territorial Mississippi, writing, "Ellicott was a Pennsylvania quaker by birth and education; by some knowledge of natural history, astronomy and botany, he had recommended himself to Mr. Jefferson; but he was vain, weak, ambitious and obstinate, and wholly unfit for a position that demanded something more than civil engineering.
+Pope was a mere martinet, and easily became the tool of Ellicott."